My Quiet Kitchen

 pin to save on Pinterest

-This easy homemade vegan condensed milk is a rich, creamy, refined sugar-free way to sweeten your favorite coffee and tea beverages and add extra wow factor to desserts.
-Four ingredients and 10 minutes!
+This vegan condensed milk is a rich, creamy, refined sugar-free way to sweeten your favorite coffee and tea beverages and add extra wow factor to desserts.
+Only four ingredients and 10 minutes!

-hand spooning up very thick and creamy dairy-free condensed milk from a jar.
+A spoon scooping up thick and creamy dairy-free sweetened condensed milk from a jar.

 Why You'll Love It